 This work assignment for Dad began with an endless drive—799 miles from Denver, sixty miles from the Canadian border, and twenty-three miles west of the North Dakota state line.
 The town was small, with only about 700 citizens, and with the Missouri River winding nearby.

 To try to meet people, my sister and I drove my parents’ large gray Imperial up and down the short main street.
-We met with fascinating looks.
+We received many fascinating looks.
 Always inquisitive about new girls in town, guys motioned for us to stop in a nearby grocery store parking lot.
 It felt safe enough, and fortunately, it was.

 On our first outing, we met Randy and Bob riding in a shiny blue-and-white Mustang.
 Bob was friendly, but Randy caught my eye immediately.
 Brown hair, blue eyes, gorgeous straight white teeth, about five feet eleven, with a fun spirit.
 We chatted for about an hour and then invited them to our rental house to continue our conversation.
 I knew Dad would appreciate having us close by.